Get Resources and Statuses from FileMaker

 });

-2. replace "resources" with "statuses" in line 1.
+2. Replace "resources" with "statuses" in line 1.

 1. Point inputs.scriptName to your script name on line 30.

-2. Replace 'resources' with 'statuses' in line 33.
+2. Replace 'resources' with 'statuses' on line 33.

-If you'd like to update the list of resources in the sidebar after the calendar has already loaded, for example, in an "After View Changed" event action, you'll just need to add one line right after actionCallbacks.confirm(); in the example action:
+If you'd like to update the list of resources in the sidebar after the calendar has already loaded, for example, in an "After View Changed" event action, you'll just need to add one line right after action.callbacks.confirm(); in the example action:

 dbk.resetResources();